Pink Lemonade Gal

 We were moving back to the Midwest at the time of the diagnosis.
 We

-treatments didnít work and I was diagnosed again a few years later.
+the treatments didnít work, and I was diagnosed with metastatic

-diagnosed with cancer.
+with cancer.
 I found that a lot of other cancer survivors

 someone with a cancer diagnosis but donít know what to do or say.